-Fast forward to the present where at RMI, we are augmenting BMAC with *AlphaGEMS, a proprietary, pliable tissue allograft (transplant) derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
-AlphaGEMS contains 108 different growth factors including WNT-4 and prostaglandin.
+Fast forward to the present where at RMI, we are augmenting BMAC with a pliable tissue allograft (transplant) developed by Dr. Riordan.
+It is derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
+It contains 108 different growth factors including WNT-4 and prostaglandin.

 Prostaglandin inhibits inflammation, which occurs after injury and marks the beginning of the healing process.
 The faster we can tame this inflammation, the sooner the body can move on to the next phase of healing, regeneration.
 It’s important to note that AlphaGEMS has more than 60 times the amount of prostaglandin compared to other products.